 A global reputation for innovative research into architecture and the built environment underpins our continued success.
 The strength and depth of our expertise in fields including low carbon environments, sustainable design, the cultural context of architecture, and the influence of designed environments on quality of life are reflected in our GPA score of 3.11 and a UK ranking of 13th.
 A distinctive feature is 90% of our research has been deemed ‘outstanding’ for its impact in terms of its reach and significance, ranking us top in the UK.

 The School is accredited to provide all of the qualifications necessary to become a practicing architect in the UK.
-The Bachelor of Science in Architecture Studies (Part 1), the Master of Architecture (Part 2) and the Diploma/MA in Architecture: Professional Studies (Part 3) are all validated by the Royal Institute of British Architects (RIBA) and the Architects Registration Board (ARB).
+The Bachelor of Science in Architecture Studies (Part 1), the Master of Architecture (Part 2) and the Diploma in Architecture: Professional Practice (Part 3) are all validated by the Royal Institute of British Architects (RIBA) and the Architects Registration Board (ARB).